Equidistant-403/equidistant/shared/developer-documentation.md

 ### Backend
 Backend code is in the `equidistant/backend` directory.
 Similar to frontend, you'll have to install the necessary python libraries in order to actually run anything.
 These include django, BitIO, and requests to name a few but we would recommend trying to run and then seeing what's missing to know what's a required install.

-## Commands
+## Command
-Guide to some basic commands. all should be run from the `./frontend/my-app` directory
+Guide to some basic commands.

 ### Frontend
+All frontend commands should be run from the `./frontend/my-app` directory.

 #### Installing dependencies (MUST USE BEFORE ANY OTHER COMMAND)
 `npm install`